Manning's Pit Petition

 told that the Hibberts and the Munros almost certainly

-did indeed socialise, although it is often said that the
+did indeed socialise, despite the fact that it is often

-Sunday at Church, as well as walking to and from the
+each other every Sunday at Church, as well as walking to

 come on this page:

 More articles about Frederick Lee's travels to Australia, and details about his career as an artist, plus information about the six - or possibly seven - mills of the Bradiford Valley.
-F R Lee appears to have been very fond of painting Mills, which is another reason why he would most certainly have crossed through Manning's Pit if he wanted to sketch any of these Mills.
+F R Lee was very fond of painting mills, and when he wanted to sketch one locally, his route would have taken him through Manning's Pit.